CJSCommonPlatform/file-service-spike/README.md

 1. Create a bigger storage pool cluster
 2. Push files from one pool to other using the same process flow.

+## Backup

+An option

+1. Create a mirror storage pool cluster
+2. Listen to file notifications and push to mirror

+## Replication

+Not supported at the moment.